Greek yields near post-restructuring lows as lenders set to return

 The "troika" of the International Monetary Fund, the European Commission and the European Central Bank interrupted a visit last year due to a lack of progress in discussions with Greek authorities.
 Since then, the Greek economy has shown signs of significant improvement.

-Its budget surplus without debt repayments for 2013 beat forecasts and its economy shrank less than the government or its lenders expected - achievements which should lead to the disbursement of loans held up since September, analysts said.
+Its budget surplus for 2013 beat forecasts and its economy shrank less than the government or its lenders expected - achievements which should lead to the disbursement of loans held up since September, analysts said.

 Sources directly involved in the talks told Reuters earlier this month that differences over plugging a 1 billion euro funding gap for this year had largely been bridged.